310mc/https-310mc.github.io-tl/source/_posts/supervillain/epilogue.md

 {% bubble Chiaki smilesoft2 %}
 Really?
 I’m so glad to hear that.

-You were able to find your very own happiness and purpose in life — something that wasn’t me forcing on you.
+You were able to find your very own happiness and purpose in life — something that wasn’t me forcing it on you.
 {% endbubble %}

 {% bubble Tetora smileconfident %}